hivivo/winston-firestore/README.md

 Use `firebaseConfig` from the previous step.

+> Looks like Firebase only requires `projectId`, so if you don't want to configure so many values,
+> you can try just passing `projectId` in, or at most with `storageBucket`.

 Now we need to configure three necessary variables to make it work.

 Our transport will push any log into a sub collection of a specified firestore document.